nickserv/danamccurdy.com/_posts/2018-12-21-sitting-here.md

 restful and undemanding.

 What an unexpected gift,
-just being here
+to be here
+with nothing
+needing to be done,
+peacefully enjoying
-with nothing needing to be done, peacefully enjoying the subtle pleasures of just sitting here.
+the subtle pleasures
+of just sitting here.